1. Who are the Shady Hollow Stingrays?

-- Anybody not a member of the Shady Hollow HOA with dues current.
-Members of the HOA not in good standing will pay an additional fee.
+- A member of the Shady Hollow HOA with dues current.
+Members of the HOA not in good standing and non-residents will pay an additional fee.
+(See #3)

 - 6 & Under swimmers are required to attend an evaluation with the Coach to assess their skill level.

 Skills we are looking for:

 Comfort in the water; i.e..
 Swimmer is able to keep their face in the water for 2 strokes or more.
 Swimmer is able to float on their back with the aid of a kick board.
-Swimmer can swim the length of the pool without assistance from the bottom or the lane lines in less than 1 minute.
+Swimmer can swim the length of the pool (doggy paddling counts) without assistance from the bottom or the lane lines in about 1 minute or so.

 3. What is the registration cost?

 $130./swimmer.
 Families with more than 2 swimmers, subsequent swimmers cost $115./swimmer.
 Registration fees are due at the time of registration.
 We will accept NO swimmers after registration is closed.
 Alternatively, for families that are not part of the Shady Hollow HOA, the registration cost will be $175 for the first swimmer and $160 for each swimmer thereafter.

 4. What do I get for the cost of registration.